3rd-Eden/versions/README.md

   <dd>
     <p>
       How long should we keep items in our internal (memory) cache.
-It accepts a numeric value as miliseconds or a human readable string like
+It accepts a numeric value as milliseconds or a human readable string like
       <code>10 hours</code> or <code>90 minutes</code>.
 Defaults to 1 hour.
     </p>